jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 * Green Bin + Glass Box Day - Recycling and glass collection.
 * Garden Waste Collection - Extra garden waste collection service.

+When a collection day falls on a national holiday i.e. Bank holiday, the revised date is added as a single occurrence with (Changed Collection) in the title to denote this.

-The iCal calendars try to match the PDF versions as closely as possible.
+The iCal calendars try to match the PDF document versions as closely as possible.

 All bin day events are set as "All day" events.
 Bin collections generally occur in the morning, but the time can vary.

 ## Using these calendars

 This repository hosts all the calendars within the `ical` folder.
-For easier visibility of all calendars in a logical order and hosted versions of the files, view the [GitHub pages site](https://www.gbcbincalendars.co.uk).
+For easier visibility of all calendars in a logical order and having a public iCal URL to subscribe to, view the [GitHub pages site](https://www.gbcbincalendars.co.uk).
+All calendars are also available in HTML and JSON formats.

-In addition, various types of home automation can be driven from calendar events too.
-One example is the [HACS Waste Collection Schedule](https://github.com/mampfes/hacs_waste_collection_schedule) Home Assistant integration.

-The calendar .ics files try to be as minimalist as possible, each event is a simple summary title with the information available at a glance, other systems or integrations are welcome to use the iCal data for other purposes with further parsing and adjustments.

-The calendar files are updated yearly overwriting the previous year.
-This will remove the previous historic references, although this shouldn't be a problem.
-You won't need to update any software if referencing the URLs.
-Gedling Borough Council release the bin collection schedules towards the end of the current year, covering up until November of the following year.
+The calendar files are updated yearly overwriting the previous year, this is to maintain a consistent iCal subscribe URL.

 ## Original calendar sources

 Gedling Borough Council produces the official calendars which were originally intended to be printed flyer documents.
 Gedling Borough Council no longer prints these document due to cost and sustainability.
 These are also available to be viewed as a PDF but this format is not very accessible.
 The location where these documents are hosted is on the `apps.gedling.gov.uk` domain within the following paths below.
 I don't believe there's a specific page that provides all of the PDF files in a single place, but with some file path snooping reveals the following naming convention to find them.

+If you wanted to view the original source documents, you can find all of the PDF files following the instructions below.

 ### General bin collection PDFs